Alice-Githui/Zappi-Pizzas/README.md

-UC--Connect
+Zippa Pizzas

 This project was created by Alice Githui.

 ## Description
-This is an application where the users can book their bus tickets (in advance) for longer distance journies.
-This will allow them to plan for their journeys much more efficiently and save on the time that is usually wasted on bus stops.
+This is an application where the clients for Zappi Pizzas can order their pizzas online and customize them to their liking.
+The customer is also able to choose the option of pick-up or delivery to their location.
+For delivery to their location, there is an added cost of delivery added to the total costs

 ## Technologies Used

 -HTML
 -CSS
 -JavaScript/jQuery

+### Features to add
+-The option of ordering more than one type of pizza at one paticular time -The option of adding or removing an ordered pizza from their basket

 ## Installation and Set-up